 So move the Confluence page aside and explore the other options available today…

-Here are some great Confluence alternatives to help you overcome its limitations:
+Here are some great alternatives to Confluence to help you overcome its limitations:

 You can always get started on its Forever Free plan to see for yourself!